Tung oil with natural resin to add depth to your grain and instantly have an aged look.

 - Renewal and/or maintenance coats are thinly applied with lint-free cloths (old bed sheets work well) or old t-shirt material on an as need be basis.
 A two parts solvent to one part tung oil mixture is recommended for maintenance coats.

 - Do not get hung up on the number of coats, let the wood tell you when it has reached its maximum saturation.

-- Dark Tung Oil will be in the wood up to the surface not on the wood like varnish or Polyurethane top coat.
+- Tung Oil will be in the wood up to the surface not on the wood like varnish or polyurethane topcoat.
 The end result is more like seasoning a cast iron pan.
 This product will give you a surface that will stand up to vigorous use and spills: water will bead on the surface.

-- After the tung oil as completely cured (30 days) cleaning of the surface can be done using hot water and mild soap, such as dish soap.
-Avoid using hard chemicals or acids for cleaning.
+- After the tung oil has completely cured (30 days) cleaning of the surface can be done using hot water and mild soap, such as dish soap.
+Avoid using harsh chemicals or acids for cleaning.

 What its made of

 We believe in being honest with what is in our products.
 So, that’s why we provide the ingredients used in them so you can rest assured knowing exactly what’s in the product you purchase from us.
 It’s just a way we make it easier on you.